-Describing cryptocurrency as a hedge against

-the "the fiat world," where "you're almost

-guaranteed not to keep up," Hayes emphasizes

-traditional gambling lexicon, the term describes someone who recklessly bets without strategy or self-control.

-5 Stepping beyond our reflection on Hayes' words, we could say that the conditions of contemporary capitalism naturalize notes, the "average person will get completely destroyed by this inflation".
+Describing cryptocurrency as a hedge against the "the fiat world," where "you're almost guaranteed not to keep up," Hayes emphasizes inflation and the erosion of purchasing power within "the traditional financial system".
+As he notes, the "average person will get completely destroyed by this inflation".
 And so, he argues, one must be "above average".

+&lt;sup>5 Stepping beyond our reflection on Hayes' words, we could say that the conditions of contemporary capitalism naturalize

 In holding these two quotations together, we want to illustrate how the conditions of contemporary capitalism seem, in the words of Hayes, to naturalize cryptocurrency speculation as a response to the faults of the "traditional financial system".
-And we want to illustrate the role of the "degenerate gamblers" in both making the fortunes of 'bitcoin billionaires' (cf Ciralsky 2021), and in representing an emergent class of subjects whose risk-taking 'degeneracy' is discursively positioned as a resource for becoming an above average elite, even as the default outcome for many-and perhaps most-investors is to lose money.
+And we want to illustrate the role of the "degenerate gamblers" in both making the fortunes of 'bitcoin billionaires' (cf Ciralsky 2021), and in representing an emergent class of subjects whose risk-taking 'degeneracy' is discursively positioned as a resource for becoming an above average elite, even as the default outcome for many-and perhaps most investors is to lose money.

 Our interest, here, is not so much in the philosophy of Hayes and his colleagues, nor in the rise and fall of the exchanges that they have developed; rather, we want to draw attention to the wider discourse-and to the subject-positions that it calls into being-that understands cryptocurrency as a way out of the manifold problems of the fiat currency system.
 This wider discourse says something about the convergence of cryptocurrency and gambling, though its multiple contradictions make it somewhat difficult to discern exactly what is being said.
-In order to help 'decrypt' this wider discourse, we think critical analysts can make use of two key concepts-gamblification and financialization that help to focus on how the discursive-material conditions of our contemporary moment drive the convergence of online gambling and online cryptocurrency exchanges.
+In order to help 'decrypt' this wider discourse, we think critical analysts can make use of two key concepts-gamblification and financializationthat help to focus on how the discursive-material conditions of our contemporary moment drive the convergence of online gambling and online cryptocurrency exchanges.